christianb3ll/kanji-buddy/readme.md

 ## Runnning the App
 No additional steps are required to run the app.
 The app saves users Kanji data locally.
 No account or API credentials are necessary.

+### Expo Snack
+Whilst the project compiles and runs for both IOS and Android, the use of SVG graphics requires dependencies that are incompatible with Expo Snack

 ## Resources
 This project makes use of:
 - JLPT definitions provided by [tanos.co.uk](http://www.tanos.co.uk/)